Online Sustainable Stormwater Training for redevelopment sites

 This online Course is an introduction to using the InSite Water software (www.insitewater.com.au) for Water Sensitive Urban Design (WSUD) in Victoria.

-This training is a quick introduction to Water Sensitive Urban Design (WSUD) and how to design for best practice urban stormwater outcomes on smaller development and redevelopment sites.
+We also provide guidance on how to design buildings for best practice urban stormwater outcomes on smaller development and redevelopment sites (up to 1 hectare ).
 Often projects are asked to achieve good stormwater outcomes by Councils, and this training will look at how that can be best achieved.

 - Introduction to Integrated Water Management (IWM) best practices on development sites.

 - We look at the Sustainable Design Assessment in Planning Process (SDAPP) program used by most Melbourne metropolitan councils, as well as how BESS, STORM, InSite Water, Music and Green Star can be used to efficiently generate and assess the stormwater sustainability of planning permit applications.

 - Planning Approvals: We will look at local Council MSS, local activity centre, VPP and LPP policies that support and require stormwater sustainability assessment of applications.